yokesharun/HacktoberFest-Contributors-Survey/README.md

-# HacktoberFest Contributors 2018
+# HacktoberFest Contributors Survey
-To calculate How many People are contributing in Hacktoberfest 2018 (Easy to Raise a PR)
+To calculate How many People are contributing in Hacktoberfest Every Year (Easy to Raise a PR)

 ### How to Raise a Pull Request